Ramanathan vs Basghdatis 29.06.17

 Antalya Open Results So Far…

 Ramanathan faced clay-courter Rogerio Dutra Silva in Round 1, and dispatched him in just over an hour, 6-3 6-4.
-In Round 2 the Indian produced the largest win of his career, and one of the largest shocks of the tennis year so far, beating world number 8, Dominic Thiem in straight sets 6-3 6-2 in just 61 minutes.
+In Round 2 the Indian produced the biggest win of his career, and one of the biggest shocks of the tennis year so far, beating world number 8, Dominic Thiem in straight sets 6-3 6-2 in just 61 minutes.
 Thiem was obviously well below par, but Ramanathan was superb, taking the game to the Austrian at every opportunity and really disrupting his rhythm with a mix of heavy serves and groundies and tricky slice backhand approaches.
 It’s going to be extremely interesting to see if he can back that win up today against Baghdatis.

 Baghdatis beat a very out of sorts Nikoloz Basilashvilli in Round 1, 6-2 6-1 in 50 minutes, and then battled past clay-courter Carlos Berlocq 6-4 3-6 7-5, in a match that lasted nearly two and a half hours.
 You do just wonder how much that match has taken out of the Cypriot’s fragile body, it will be very interesting to see if he will go the whole match without a medical time out today.